 For all of these reasons, RealMushroom Organic Cordyceps powder is our #1 pick.

-RealMushrooms also has a capsule version.
-It’s third-party tested for beta-glucan content, pure mushroom extract, and free of any grain fillers making it the highest quality mushroom brand on the market.
+Like all their products, this is third-party tested for beta-glucan content, pure mushroom extract, and free of any grain fillers, making it the highest quality mushroom brand on the market.

-Double Wood Supplements provide a simple cordyceps product.
-With 210, 500mg capsules for under $20 it’s tough to beat that value.
+It’s still a great budget cordyceps option.
+With 210, 500 mg capsules for under $20 it’s tough to beat that value.

 Still, it’s a great product.